-The Trust's accountable officer (AO) has the overall responsibility for funds, assets and resources entrusted to it.
+The Trust's accountable officer (AO) has the overall responsibility for funds entrusted to it.
 This includes instances of fraud, bribery and corruption.
 The AO must ensure adequate policies; procedures and processes are in place to protect the Trust and the public funds it receives.